Tell Monument: Election process

 In 1866 they asked from the Urner sculptor Heinrich Max Imhof some suggestions.
 But Imhofs models were deemed as too Greek and not masculine enough.
 The several Tell models exhibited at the Swiss Expo 1883 also couldn't satisfy.
-Another unsuccessful attempt to bring a Tell statue to Altdorf was made by a French merchant who's plans were eventually realized in 1901 in Lausanne.
+Another unsuccessful attempt to bring a Tell statue to Altdorf was made by a French merchant whose plans were eventually realized in 1901 in Lausanne.
 In 1887 the Federal Council authorized the financial support of eventual monuments of national character and in 1890 the Federal Art Commission gave its approval to a Tell Memorial in Altdorf.
 A competition on who would become the sculpture was organized in March 1891.
 The ideas of the commission of Uri were detailed, the tender called for a Swiss representative monument for "all kinds of folks".
 It should be a static monument and not represent Tell in action.
 It should not show Tell shooting the apple, nor threatening or killing Gessler nor jumping off Gesslers boat.
 Such scenes could be arranged in form of reliefs around the base of the sculpture.
-The statue should show Tell in the moment when he refuses to bow before Gesslers hat and in the peasents clothes worn at the time.
+The statue should show Tell in the moment when he refuses to bow before Gesslers hat and in the peasant's clothes worn at the time.
 By April 1892, thirty competitors submitted their models anonymously out of which the Urner Commission elected four.
 Eventually, Richard Kisslings model was lauded the most.

 Realization

-In June 1892 the Federal Council decided to support the work with 125'000 Swiss Francs.
+In June 1892 the Federal Council decided to support the work with 125,000 Swiss Francs.
 It would pay for the renovation of the tower in front of which the statue was to be located and the monument itself including a pedestal and three bronze reliefs.
-A life insurance for Kissling in case he would die before the erection of the sculpture was also agreed on, for which Kissling had to pay half of the 30'000.
+A life insurance for Kissling in case he would die before the erection of the sculpture was also agreed on, for which Kissling had to pay half of the 30,000.

 Inauguration

-To the inauguration on the 27 - 28 August 1895, the important Swiss societies and notables sent a delegation.
+To the inauguration on the 27–28 August 1895, the important Swiss societies and notables sent a delegation.
 The Federal Council and the Supreme Court was represented by three members.
 The executive council of all Swiss cantons sent at least two members.
 All delegates stayed overnight in Altdorf and on the 28 August the monument was unveiled.
 Following the Song of Rütli and the Swiss National anthem was sung.

 Behind the statue is a bronze plate with the following inscription: Erzæhlen Wird Man Von Dem Schützen Tell So Lang Die Berge Steh'n Auf Ihrem Grunde.
 This translates to: It will be talked about (in the sense of "stories will be told about") the marksman Tell as long as the mountains stand on their base.